 This module provides information on how and when family court judges issue the special findings necessary for a juvenile to apply for Special Immigrant Juvenile Status (SIJS).

-- To achieve meaningful Permanency Planning
+- Achieve meaningful Permanency Planning,

-- To seek educational assistance and support
+- Seek educational assistance and support,

 History & Purpose

-- Aimed at protecting youth who are victims of abuse, abandonment, neglect, or similar family problems;
+- Aimed at protecting youth who are victims of abuse, abandonment, neglect, or similar family problems.

 - Federal law recognizes the training and experience of juvenile court judges and other judicial professionals, and asks state courts to make certain determinations.